mckeeh3/akka-typed-java-cluster/README.md

 From this brief description, you can see that a lot happens within the actor system abstraction layer and this summary of the startup process is just the tip of the iceberg, this is what abstraction layers are supposed to do, they hide complexity.

-Once multiple actor systems join a cluster, they form a single virtual actor system from the perspective of actors running within this virtual actor system.
+Once multiple actor systems form a cluster, they form a single virtual actor system from the perspective of actors running within this virtual actor system.
 Of course, individual actor instances physically reside in specific cluster nodes within specific JVMs but when it comes to receiving and sending actor messages the node boundaries are transparent and virtually disappear.
 It is this transparency that is the foundation for building "*one application or service spans multiple nodes*."

-Also, the flexibility to expand a cluster by adding more nodes is the mechinism for eliminating single points of bottlenecks.
+Also, the flexibility to expand a cluster by adding more nodes is the mechanism for eliminating single points of failure and bottlenecks.
 When the existing nodes in a cluster cannot handle the current load, more nodes can be added to expand the capacity.
 The same is true for failures.
 The loss of one or more nodes does not mean that the entire cluster fails.
 The failed node can be replaced, and actors that were running on failed nodes can be relocated to other nodes.

 Hopefully, this overview has shed some light on how Akka provides "*no single point of failure or single point of bottleneck*" and how "*Akka cluster allows for building distributed applications, where one application or service spans multiple nodes.*"